Post By rolygate

 3. The negative pressure and air throughput within an atomiser may also increase the cooling effect and reduce the boiling point.

-4. Acrolein will probably not be produced in any significant quantity until the smoke phase is reached, which is well past the point at which the vapour becomes impossible to inhale.
+4. Acrolein will probably not be produced in any significant quantity in a regular atomiser until the smoke phase is reached, which is well past the point at which the vapour becomes impossible to inhale.
+We know this because of the multiple tests run by reliable investigators on regular ecig heads.
+These heads are all of micro-coil type enclosed in small-diameter tubes, with silica wicks.
+We have no data for other types of head.

 Acrolein smells nasty